Concentration measurement in acids

 Where is the concentration measurement of acids carried out?

 For this reason, regular monitoring of acid concentration through precise real-time measurements is indispensable.
 Various measurement methods, such as pH measurement or ion-selective measurement (ISE), are used.
-Concentration measurement is carried out not only in pipelines but also at other critical points in the process, such as in tanks or reactors.
+Concentration measurement is carried out not only in pipelines but also at other critical points in the process, such as tanks or reactors.